 |Panasonic FZ200« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Panasonic FZ200|

 It is notable that the TG-5 offers wifi support, while the FZ150 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the FZ150 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ150 was succeeded by the Panasonic FZ200.
+Both the TG-5 and the FZ150 have been discontinued, but can regularly be found used on eBay.
+The FZ150 was replaced by the Panasonic FZ200, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 Review summary: Olympus TG-5 vs Panasonic FZ150